Gurjaka/Dotfiles/README.md

 ![Swaync](Pictures/Screenshot2.png)

-You can change config as you like.
+You can modify setup as you like.
 Config files are located in $HOME/.config/hypr/

 # Default Variables
 ```